opengitorg/openmr-git-course/_episodes/04-collaboration.md

 * Log in to [GitHub](https://GitHub.com/)
 * Click on the **Create** icon on the top right
-* Enter Repository name: "paper"
+* Enter Repository name: "article"
 * For the purpose of this exercise we'll create a public repository
 * Make sure that **Initialize this repository with a README** is **unselected**
 * Click **Create Repository**